hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 ```
 <br>

-The demo app retrieved the secret from `secret/spring-vault-demo` and have a
+The demo app retrieved the secret from `secret/spring-vault-demo` and has a
 local copy.
-If someone or perhaps another app updates the secret, it makes the
+If someone (or perhaps another app) updates the secret, it makes the
 secret held by the demo app to be obsolete.

 ![Static Secret](/assets/images/vault-java-demo-11.png)